Over the weekend, we took another trip to our favorite antique show/flea market in Round Top and we came home with another truckload of goodies!

-Some of my favorite finds were vintage books that I picked up for $2.50 each and a $5 milk glass vase that I found for $5.
+Some of my favorite finds were vintage books that I picked up for $2.50 each and a milk glass vase that I found for $5.

-I have a lot of ideas for things to make with the pages from the vintage books, but I was most excited to make a bouquet of paper roses for our bookshelf.
+I have a few ideas of things to make with the pages from these vintage books, but I was most excited to make a bouquet of paper roses for our bookshelf.

-There are a lot of different tutorials available online and several different kinds of flowers that you can make, but I was most-drawn to paper roses.
+There are different tutorials available online and several different kinds of flowers that you can make, but I was most drawn to paper roses.

 I tried a couple of different tutorials and techniques before settling on this one.
 The first rose took me almost an hour to make, but by the 4th or 5th flower, I was done in 12 minutes.

 Here’s how I made these beautiful paper roses.

 Gather Your Supplies